353 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 351 Beacon to the east and 355 Beacon to the west.

 During the 1905-1906 winter season, 353 Beacon was the home of attorney Walter Ayers and his wife, Harriet (Adams) Ayers.
 They had moved from Duluth, and by 1907 were living in Brookline.

-During the 1906-1907 winter season, it was the home of Mrs. Hope Ives (Binney) Powel, widow of Samuel Hare Powel.
-Her usual residence was in Newport.
+By the 1906-1907 winter season, 353 Beacon was the home of Hope Ives (Binney) Powel, widow of Samuel Powel, and their two sons, Samuel Powel, Jr., and Thomas Ives Hare Powell, both of whom were students at Harvard.
+Their usual residence was in Providence and Newport.

-Mary Foote lived at 353 Beacon the next two seasons, but during the 1909-1910 winter season, it was Mrs. Powel’s home once again (her son, Samuel Powel, had graduated from Harvard in 1908 and had married in April of 1909 to Grace Elizabeth (called Elsa) Putnam, daughter of architect John Pickering Putnam, Jr.).
+Hope Powel lived at 353 Beacon during the next three seasons.
+Her older son, Samuel Powel, graduated from Harvard in 1908 and married in April of 1909 to Grace Elizabeth (called Elsa) Putnam, daughter of architect John Pickering Putnam, Jr. and Grace Cornelia (Stevens) Putnam of The Charlesgate.
+Her younger son, Thomas Powel, graduated in 1910, after which she no longer wintered in Boston.

 During the 1913-1914 winter season, 353 Beacon was the home of Jacob Herbert Sawyer, a retired cotton manufacturer, and his wife, Emily James (Ladd) Sawyer.
 They had married in March of 1913 and 353 Beacon probably was their first home together.
 He died in October of 1914.
 Emily Sawyer continued to live at 353 Beacon for the winter, and then moved to 453 Beacon.